 30 Years and Counting!

 It feels like yesterday we opened our doors as the Chula Vista Nature Center.
 Three decades later, we’re so grateful to still be spreading the message of wildlife conservation and environmental education thanks to support from this great community.
-We hope you’ll join us as we host special events throughout the year and explore some new exhibits opening this year, like the Native Pollinator Garden and our spring-summer exhibit!
+We hope you’ll join us as we host special events throughout the year and explore some new exhibits opening this year, like the Native Pollinator Garden and Back to Nature.

 Submit Your Photos!

 We’re looking for your photos to bring back the nostalgic feeling from 30 years ago all the way up to today!
 Send us your photos from The Living Coast, Chula Vista Nature Center, or Sweetwater Marsh and we might display them in our upcoming exhibit!
 Plus, we’ll publish the photos on our social, email, and other channels throughout the year.